microsoft/RTVS-docs/sqlserver.md

 ![Reading SQL File into R String Variable](./media/sql-reference-sql-file-from-r.png)

-Now you can interactively write your R code that manipulates the `InputDataSet` dataframe until you get it right.
+Now you can interactively write your R code that manipulates the `InputDataSet` dataframe until you are happy with it.
 Remember that you can always just select the R code that you run interactively in the editor and send it to the R Interactive window by pressing CTRL+ENTER.

 `StoredProcedure.Template.sql` is the file that contains the _template_ for generating your SQL Stored Procedure.
 The `_RCODE_` placeholder will be replaced